radixdlt/olympia-node/CONTRIBUTING.md

 ## Branching strategy

-This branching scheme is a combination of GitHub flow and git-flow where there’s the develop branch, feature branches and then release branches.
+This branching scheme is a combination of GitHub flow and git-flow where there’s the main branch, feature branches and then release branches.

 ### Rebasing

-Rebasing in develop should be avoided.
+Rebasing in main should be avoided.
 Rebases cause potential conflicts with other people's work on the same branches, overwrite the history of the project and ruin any GPG signed commits from other developers.
 On feature branches, especially if only one developer is working on it, it’s ok to do rebasing.

 ### Main flow

-* Create feature branches using develop as a starting point to start new work
+* Create feature branches using main as a starting point to start new work

 When the release process starts:

 * Create a release branch
 * Tag the commit with a release candidate tag, e.g. rc/1.0.3
 * Once a release branch is created, only add serious bug fixes to the branch.
-* Once a release branch (release or hotfix) is released, merge back to develop
+* Once a release branch (release or hotfix) is released, merge back to main

 ### Branch types and naming

-* Development  - `develop`
+* Development  - `main`
 * Release - `release/1.0.0`
 * Feature - `feature/cool-bananas`
 * Hotfix - `release/1.0.1`